DiscardStudio/DiscardStudio/README.md

 Hi all!
 I'm @DiscardStudio!
-I'm currently a student, but looking to turn the tables and become a teacher myself!
+I'm a Rising Developer in the 2023 New Grad Cohort!
-I have over 3 years of tutoring under my belt already!
 If you're interesting in Collaborating on a project, send me an email at msanchezmbm@gmail.com!